Delmon Young

-Delmon Damarcus Young (born September 14, 1985) is an American professional baseball outfielder and designated hitter.
+Delmon Damarcus Young (born September 14, 1985) is an American former professional baseball outfielder and designated hitter.
 He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays/Rays, Minnesota Twins, Detroit Tigers, Philadelphia Phillies, and Baltimore Orioles.
 He is the younger brother of former major league outfielder and first baseman Dmitri Young.
+He was the first-overall pick in the 2003 MLB draft.

 Minor league career

 Young graduated from Adolfo Camarillo High School in 2003, located in Camarillo, California, whereupon he was drafted first overall in the 2003 Major League Baseball draft.

 In 2005, Young hit .336 with 20 home runs, 71 RBI and an OPS of .968 in 84 games with the Double-A Montgomery Biscuits, winning the Southern League Most Valuable Player Award despite playing in just 60% of the games.
-Young was promoted to the Triple-A Durham Bulls on July 15, 2005, where he batted .285 with six home runs and 28 RBIs in 52 games.
+In May, he received a three-game suspension for bumping an umpire.
+Young was promoted to the Triple-A Durham Bulls on July 15, 2005, where he batted .285 with six home runs and 28 RBI in 52 games.
 After the season was over, he was named Baseball America's Minor League Player of the Year and its number one overall prospect for the 2006 season.
 Young finished his minor league career with a .318 batting average.

 Umpire controversy and suspension

-On April 26, 2006, while playing for the Durham Bulls in a game against the Pawtucket Red Sox, Young was ejected for arguing a third strike call, after which he stared at the umpire for some time and refused to leave the batter's box.
-On his way back to his dugout, Young turned and tossed his bat underhand, end-over-end, toward the umpire.
+On April 26, 2006, while playing for the Durham Bulls in a game against the Pawtucket Red Sox, Young was called out on a third strike call, after which he stared at the umpire for some time and refused to leave the batter's box.
+On his way back to his dugout, Young was ejected for arguing.
+He then turned and tossed his bat underhand, end-over-end, toward the umpire.
 The bat hit the umpire on his chest and arm, but he was not seriously hurt.

 The next day, Young issued an apology through his agent, claiming that he had not intended for the bat to actually strike the umpire, but acknowledging that it was unacceptable to have thrown the bat at all.
 The International League suspended Young for 50 games, without pay.
 Young had the option to appeal the suspension, but chose not to do so.
 The suspension ended on June 19, 2006.

-This altercation was not the first Young had with an umpire during a game.
-In 2005, while playing for the Double-A Montgomery Biscuits, he had received a three-game suspension for bumping an umpire.